ydahal1/ydahal1/jokes.md

-What does a female snake use for support?
-A co-Bra!
+How many optometrists does it take to change a light bulb?
+1 or 2?
+1... or 2?

 [
-Sat Mar  1 00:27:43 UTC 2025
+Sun Mar  2 00:27:19 UTC 2025
  ]